nazrulworld/fhir.resources/README.rst

 ------------

 Just a simple ``pip install fhir.resources`` or ``easy_install fhir.resources`` is enough.
-But if you want development version, just clone from https://github.com/nazrulworld/fhir.resources and ``pip install -e .[all]``.
+But if you want development version, just clone from https://github.com/nazrulworld/fhir.resources and ``pip install -e .[dev]``.

 Usages